 There is also a fiduciary relationship between the trustee of a trust and the beneficiaries, and for the purposes of a SMSF the concept of beneficiary extends to the potential death benefit recipients.

 What does this mean?

 The trustee is forbidden from making decisions which is a conflict of interest and duty, and is not authorised to profit from its position, property of the trust or from confidential information (Breen v Williams (1996) 186 CLR 71).
 There is an exception to the “no conflict” rule which has been recognised in Mordecai v Mordecai (1988) 12 NSWLR 58 which may extend to superannuation funds.

 But even if the trustee is able to overcome the conflict rule the risk remains, if any potential decision to pay the death benefit does not give “real and genuine consideration” to the competing interest of all prospective beneficiaries of the death benefit, the trustee will be in breach of its fiduciary duties.

 To mitigate any risk that your estate plan can be overturned it is important to obtain specific legal advice for your particular situation.

-Rigby Cooke’s Wills and Estates team is well placed to assist you should you have any concerns or questions with regard to the payment of a superannuation death benefit, preparation of valid death benefit nominations, agreements etc. or more generally trust advice.
+Rigby Cooke’s Wills, Trusts and Estates team is well placed to assist you should you have any concerns or questions with regard to the payment of a superannuation death benefit, preparation of valid death benefit nominations, agreements etc. or more generally trust advice.

 |Disclaimer: This publication contains comments of a general nature only and is provided as an information service.
 It is not intended to be relied upon as, nor is it a substitute for specific professional advice.
 No responsibility can be accepted by Rigby Cooke Lawyers or the authors for loss occasioned to any person doing anything as a result of any material in this publication.